 - This watch is pricey compared to the Gear Fit 2 Pro

-If you’re looking for a swimming watch from the Fitbit range, the Fitbit Charge 3 could be the one.
+If you’re looking for a swimming watch from the Fitbit range, the Fitbit Charge 3 or the new Fitbit Charge 4 could be the one.
 This is a great little watch that can track all sorts of swimming data.
 It is slim and discreet so would be particularly suited to slender wrists.
-The only downside to the watch is that, unlike the Gear Fit Pro 2, it doesn’t show your swim data in real-time.
+The only downside to the Charge 3 watch is that, unlike the Gear Fit Pro 2, it doesn’t show your swim data in real-time.
 So, you’ll have to dry off before you can see how many lengths you’ve swum.
 I actually prefer this because it helps me focus on my workout, but I can see how some people would prefer to see how many lengths they’ve swum in real-time.
-If you can live without this feature, I’d say the Fitbit Charge 3 is great value for money.
-If you cannot live without this feature, the Fitbit Versa or Gear Fit Pro 2 are better options.
+If you can live without this feature, I’d say the both the 4 and 3 are a great value for money.
+The Charge 4 has GPS tracking.
+Also check out the Fitbit Versa or Gear Fit Pro 2 for alternative options.

 - It’s very affordable, especially compared to other swimming watches